enquirer/enquirer-prompts/README.md

 enquirer.use(require('enquirer-prompts'));
 ```

+Visit the [individual prompts](#prompt-types) for usage instructions.

 ## Prompt types

 The following prompt types are included in this module (any of these modules can also be used standalone):

-* [prompt-autocompletion](https://www.npmjs.com/package/prompt-autocompletion): Prompt that autocompletes as you type.
-Can be used standalone or with a prompt system… [more](https://github.com/enquirer/prompt-autocompletion) | [homepage](https://github.com/enquirer/prompt-autocompletion "Prompt that autocompletes as you type.
-Can be used standalone or with a prompt system like [enquirer]")
 * [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
 Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-editor](https://www.npmjs.com/package/prompt-editor): Editor prompt.
 Opens your text editor and waits for you to save your input during… [more](https://github.com/enquirer/prompt-editor) | [homepage](https://github.com/enquirer/prompt-editor "Editor prompt.
 Opens your text editor and waits for you to save your input during a prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-expand](https://www.npmjs.com/package/prompt-expand): Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-expand) | [homepage](https://github.com/enquirer/prompt-expand "Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or with a prompt system like [enquirer].")
 * [prompt-password](https://www.npmjs.com/package/prompt-password): Password prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-password) | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
 This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-rawlist](https://www.npmjs.com/package/prompt-rawlist): Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-rawlist) | [homepage](https://github.com/enquirer/prompt-rawlist "Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")